ginogeorgiev/Unity-Prototyping-Toolkit/docs/Core Modules/Events/Data Event.md

 #### 5. React to the Event via Code

 - Register the Event in OnEnable and Unregister it in OnDisable
-- Reference the Event and respond to it with parameter if needed
+- Reference the Event and react to it with parameter if needed

 ```csharp
 [SerializeField] private SomeDataEvent someDataEvent;